Trump sues ex-British spy over dossier containing 'shocking and scandalous claims'

 Trump's lawyers are currently fighting a civil fraud trial in New York alleging he and company executives deceived banks, insurers and others by overvaluing his assets and exaggerating his net worth to secure loans and make deals.
 He also faces four separate criminal cases for allegations including mishandling classified documents, trying to overturn the results of the 2020 election, and paying hush money to a porn actress to cover up an affair.

-Trump is claiming he “suffered personal and reputational damage and distress" because his data protection rights were violated.
+Trump “suffered personal and reputational damage and distress" because his data protection rights were violated, attorney Hugh Tomlinson said.

-Steele, who once ran the Russia desk for the Secret Intelligence Service, also known as MI6, was paid by Democrats to compile research that included salacious allegations that Russians could potentially blackmail Trump for activity with prostitutes in a Moscow hotel.
+Steele, who once ran the Russia desk for the Secret Intelligence Service, also known as MI6, was paid by Democrats to compile research that included salacious allegations that Russians could potentially blackmail Trump for sexual activity.
 Trump said the dossier was fake news and a political witch hunt.

 Tomlinson said it “contained shocking and scandalous claims about the personal conduct of President Trump” and included allegations he paid bribes to Russian officials to further his business interests.
 Trump’s case “is that this personal data is egregiously inaccurate,” he said.